Tiffinger-Thiel-GmbH/atwhy/README.md

 ### Templates

+The templates are by default inside the [templates](templates) folder of your project.
+Each template results in one .md file.
+So if you have the file `templates/README.tpl.md` it will be generated to `README.md`.
+If you have the file `templates/doc/Usage.tpl.md` it will be generated to `doc/Usage.md`.

 The templates should be markdown files with a yaml header for metadata.

 You can access a tag called `@WHY example_tag` using